Group Policy: Enforcement

 The resulting Group Policy settings applied to a given computer or user are known as the Resultant Set of Policy (RSoP).
 RSoP information may be displayed for both computers and users using the gpresult command.

 Inheritance

 A policy setting inside a hierarchical structure is ordinarily passed from parent to children, and from children to grandchildren, and so forth.
 This is termed inheritance.
 It can be blocked or enforced to control what policies are applied at each level.
 If a higher level administrator (enterprise administrator) creates a policy that has inheritance blocked by a lower level administrator (domain administrator), this policy will still be processed.

 Where a Group Policy Preference Settings is configured and there is also an equivalent Group Policy Setting configured, then the value of the Group Policy Setting will take precedence.

 Filtering

 WMI filtering is the process of customizing the scope of the GPO by choosing a (WMI) filter to apply.
 These filters allow administrators to apply the GPO only to, for example, computers of specific models, RAM, installed software, or anything available via WMI queries.

+History

+The System Policy Editor was first introduced in Windows NT 4.0 Server.
+Later, Windows 2000 Professional and Windows 2000 Server introduced Group Policy Editor based on Microsoft Management Console.